How To Make Rice Krispies Treat Turkeys

-These are a quick and simple treat that are perfect for your upcoming school parties, bake sales and family gatherings .
+Our Rice Krispies Treat turkeys are a quick and simple Thanksgiving dessert that is perfect for your upcoming school parties, bake sales and family gatherings .
 I mean who would turn down an adorable turkey on a stick?
 Let’s get started!

-- Premade Individually Wrapped Rice Krispy Treats OR Make Your Own (Rice Krispie Cereal, 1 Bag of Mini Marshmallows, 3 tbsp butter)
+- Pre-made Individually Wrapped Rice Krispies Treats OR Make Your Own (Rice Krispie Cereal, 1 Bag of Mini Marshmallows, 3 tbsp butter)

 - Candy Eyeballs – Can be found in cake decorating section of craft store or some grocery stores or big box stores like Target or Walmart